 How Does a Virtual Private Network Protect You?

 A VPN substitutes your device’s native IP address for the IP address of the VPN server.
 Many VPNs will change that unique, substitute IP address each time you log out and back on by simply switching you between servers.
 On a public Wi-Fi network, a VPN adds two layers of security.
 For one, once connected to the VPN, everything sent and received is password protected and encrypted, making it inaccessible to hackers and thieves.

 The second layer offered by a VPN on public Wi-Fi also helps protect privacy on home networks: Websites can still upload cookies into your device, but the IP address associated with that cookie will be the VPN’s, not yours.
 This effectively neutralizes cookies as a tracking method.
 Similarly, your browser will still record your browsing history, but it will be connected to the VPN’s IP address.
 The same applies for any queries you enter into search engines.

 Do keep in mind, however, that if you choose a VPN with servers located outside the United States, this could cause reduced functionality on certain websites.
 Video streaming services are a primary example.
 Most international streaming services offer different titles from one country to another, and if your service thinks you’re located outside the United States, some videos may be unavailable to you.
 This is a function of the VPN used, though; your chosen ISP has no influence.

-Finding a VPN that Fits
+Finding A VPN That Fits

 There are different kinds of virtual private network, but consumers and remote workers mostly use remote access VPNs.
 The number of companies offering consumer VPNs is staggering, so finding the best one for your personal needs may require some research.
 The good news is that there are many affordable options, with some being free.
 Consider starting your VPN search with a Google query to see what options might fit your privacy and security needs and budget.

-Many VPNs, Only One GVEC Fiber
+Many VPNs, Only One GVEC Internet Fiber